NIMAS BMC : Last Few Days of the 30 day course

 Alpha Mountaineer ebook - how to get an A in basic mountaineering course BMC

-If you want to pursue a career in mountaineering getting an A grade in BMC is essential to qualify for advance mountaineering.
-Not getting an A means an end to the mountaineering journey.
-All my knowledge on how to get an A in one FREE ebook.
-Download and start reading & training
+If you want to pursue a career in mountaineering getting an A grade is essential to qualify for advance mountaineering.
+Not getting an A means an end to this thought.

 I had planned my entire course reading your blog & was happy that all the Alpha Mountaineer knowledge came in handy throughout the course.
 Only 13 from our 66 batch got ‘Alpha’ and i am so happy I am one of them.
 Thank you Sir, hope we cross in the mountains some day” – Manas Sharma